openimsdk/open-im-server/README.md

 3. Deploy and start

 > **Note**
 > This command can only be executed once.
-It will modify the component passwords in docker-compose based on the PASSWORD variable in .env, and modify the component passwords in config/config.yaml.
-If the password in .env changes, you need to first execute docker-compose down; rm components -rf and then execute this command.
+It will modify the component passwords in docker-compose based on the `PASSWORD` variable in `.env`, and modify the component passwords in `config/config.yaml`.
+If the password in `.env` changes, you need to first execute `docker-compose down`; `rm components -rf` and then execute this command.

 ```
 make install